 Common Chicken Keeping Mistakes to Avoid

 We jumped into getting chickens when we moved back to our rural house.
-But we made sure to think about something really important things that could have led us into trouble otherwise.
+But we made sure to think about some essential things that could have led us into trouble otherwise.
 Read on to make sure you don't make any of these five common chicken keeping mistakes.

 This post may contain affiliate links, see my disclosure policy for more information.